-There are thousands of real estate investment companies located in the U.S. from behemoths like Blackstone to the local investor that owns 200 apartment units or a small strip shopping center.
+Thousands of real estate investment companies are located in the U.S. from behemoths like Blackstone to the local investor that owns 200 apartment units or a small strip shopping center.
 The key investment objectives of these firms are to earn various fees for management, asset management and brokerage services and a return on the invested equity capital in the real estate properties.
 If the real estate firm has multiple entities or raises capital in a fund structure, there are four pockets of value in the organization.
 These are as follows:

 |